floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Find a directory here to facilitate the search for a Florida Sheriff’s Office.

-Florida Department of Correction (FDC) allows family and friends to send money to an inmate’s account electronically via JPay.
-As the sole provider of money transfer services to the agency, JPAY affords relations five different means of completing a transaction.
+As the sole provider of money transfer services to the agency, JPAY affords the agency five different means of completing a transaction.
 The quickest and easiest means to fund an inmate’s account is via online deposit with a credit or debit card at JPay.com.
-Deposits are also made via the JPAY mobile app on Google Play or Apple APP Store.
-Alternatively, depositors may opt to make an electronic payment using a credit or debit card by calling JPay call center toll-free on (800) 574–5729.
+Deposits are also made via the JPAY mobile app on Google Play or the APP Store.
+Alternatively, depositors may opt to make an electronic payment using a credit or debit card by calling the JPay call center toll-free at (800) 574–5729.

 JPay also allows cash deposits via MoneyGram at any agent location.
 Use the ‘receive code’ 5188 when making a MoneyGram deposit.
 The deposit is made available to the inmate within 1–3 days.
 As a fifth option, deposits are permitted by money orders made payable to JPay.
 Deposit slip (Spanish copy) for money orders must be forwarded to: